openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    -09

    * `verified_claims` element may contain one or more verified claims objects
-   * individual assertion may contain `verified_claims` elements in assertion itself and any aggregated or distributed claim set it includes or refers to, respectively
+   * individual assertion may contain `verified_claims` elements in assertion the itself and any aggregated or distributed claim set it includes or refers to, respectively
    * cut out all definitions of pre-defined values for trust frameworks, id documents and verification methods and established wiki page as non-normative overview
    * clarified and simplified request syntax
    * reduced mandatory requirement `verified_claims` to bare minimum